-The Chinese Ministry of Education launched a five-year university program for Artificial Intelligence (AI) talent training to meet the country's growing demand for AI experts.
+The Chinese Ministry of Education has launched a five-year university program for Artificial Intelligence (AI) talent training to meet the country's growing demand for AI experts.
 The ambitious program is set to train at least 500 teachers and 5,000 students.

 The plan, entitled the International AI Training Program for Chinese Universities, is a collaboration between a variety of stakeholders such as government bodies, private companies, and universities including Sinovation Ventures, a Chinese technology investment firm, and Peking University.
 The program will see eminent AI experts invited to train at first 100 teachers and 300 students.

 Among the experts to partake in the program are A.M.
 Turing-Award-winning computer scientist and IBM Professor of Engineering and Applied Mathematics at Cornell University John Edward Hopcroft and venture capitalist and head of the Innovation Works research unit Kai-Fu Lee.

 This development comes as no surprise considering China's recent approach to AI.
 In December of 2017, OpenGov Asia published an announcement by the Chinese Government revealing an aggressive AI growth plan:

 "The Ministry of Industry and Information Technology (MIIT) of China released a three-year action plan (2018 -2020) on December 14 to drive development and growth of artificial intelligence (AI) industry over the next three-years.
 (Content based on Google translation of Word document in Chinese; click here to download)."

 AI talent expected to rise in demand and supply